 - A reduction in peak consumption associated with irrigation.
-The use of reuse water for irrigation is not subject to water restrictions at this time.
+The use of reuse water for irrigation is not subject to water restrictions.

-Additionally, the City has two bulk reuse water stations where citizens and customers can pick up reuse water for personal or commercial use.
+Additionally, Raleigh Water has two bulk reuse water stations where citizens and customers can pick up reuse water for personal or commercial use.
 The bulk stations are located at Neuse River Resource Recovery Facility (southeast Raleigh) and Little Creek WWTP (Zebulon).
 Some of the uses for bulk reuse water include irrigation, hydro-seeding, pesticide and herbicide application, concrete production, power/pressure washing, and dust control.

-Bulk reuse water from the City is free of charge.
-However, each customer must complete certification training by the Public Utilities Department prior to picking up the reuse water or using it.
+Bulk reuse water from Raleigh Water is free of charge.
+However, each customer must complete certification training by Raleigh Water prior to picking up the reuse water or using it.

-To schedule a certification training class or for questions about the City of Raleigh’s reuse water program, please contact Emily Fentress at 919-996-3680.
+To schedule a certification training class or for questions about Raleigh Water's reuse water program, please contact Emily Fentress at 919-996-3680.